»I am interested in more than mere physical likeness;

 Carl-Nikolas von Tiedemann is a classical draughtsman and painter born in 2000 in Hamburg, Germany.

-In his studio located in the historic centre of Florence, only a few steps away from the church of Santa Croce, Carl-Nikolas works with a constant eye on the old masters, particularly the great artists of the Baroque, such as Caravaggio, Rembrandt, and Ribera.
-While primarily focussing on the genres of figurative and still life painting, he draws most of his inspiration from music, literature, and not least of all the beauty that surrounds him.
+In his studio located in the historic centre of Florence, only a few steps away from the Basilica di Santa Croce, Carl-Nikolas works with a constant eye on the old masters, particularly the great artists of the Baroque, such as Caravaggio, Rembrandt, and Ribera.
+While primarily focussing on figurative and still life painting, he draws most of his inspiration from the Bible, music, and not least of all the beauty that surrounds him.
 In his practice he continuously seeks to connect to the past through the traditional materials he works with and by following classical methods that have been applied for centuries.
-His carefully crafted oil paintings are defined by a striking chiaroscuro, enveloping his subjects in a golden light and making them glow off the canvas with a real sense of plasticity.
+His carefully crafted oil paintings are defined by an unapologetic sense of realism and a striking chiaroscuro, enveloping his subjects in a golden light.
 They consist of many layers, some opaque, others transparent, rendering a lifelike representation of his subject matter.
-With the figurative work in his oeuvre he strives to express our shared humanity and the internal conflicts playing out within every individual.
+His painting approach is raw and emotive — he prefers to draw straight on the canvas with the brush and compose his pictures in a rather instinctive manner, which deeply connects him to the centuries-old schools of Lombardy and Venice.

 Carl-Nikolas was a studio assistant at the Florence Academy of Art during his student days and went on to become a principal instructor at the Florence Art Studio from 2023 to 2024, until he began to offer private tuition in his personal studio and to teach occasional workshops within Italy as well as abroad.
 Firmly believing in the power of observational learning, he gives his students the opportunity to immerse themselves in intensive studies of drawing and painting from life right alongside him, while he creates his own work.
-Furthermore, he is regularly taking on commissions, first and foremost in the field of portraiture.
-His drawings and paintings can be found in private and public collections across Europe, North America, Australia, and Asia.
-In his spare time he enjoys reading, writing, and taking long walks through the rolling hills of Tuscany surrounding his hometown of choice, the birthplace of the Renaissance, Florence.
+Furthermore, he is regularly taking on commissions, first and foremost in the fields of sacred art and portraiture.
+His drawings and paintings can be found in private and public collections across the continents of Europe, North and South America, Australia, and Asia.